Rhetoric and Persuasion: The Missing link in Educational Processes of Architectural Design Studios

 Authors

-1 PhD Candidate in Architecture, School of Architecture and Environmental Design, Iran University of Science and Technology, Tehran, Iran
+1 PhD Candidate in Architecture, School of Architecture and Environmental Design, Iran University of Science and Technology, Tehran, Iran.

 2 Professor, School of Architecture and Environmental Design, Iran University of Science and Technology, Tehran, Iran